Terms and Conditions

 11.1.1 the Client shall immediately pay to the Supplier all of the Supplier’s outstanding unpaid invoices and interest and, in respect of Services supplied but for which no invoice has yet been submitted, the Supplier shall submit an invoice, which shall be payable by the Client immediately on receipt;

-11.1.2 the Supplier shall submit an invoice, which shall be payable by the Client immediately on receipt, for all Supplier Materials that have been previously sent to the Client and for Courier Charges incurred in delivery of the same, as set out below.
-If the Client returns any Supplier Materials using the pre-paid envelopes that are unused and/or do not contain a Sample, then the Client will be liable for the full cost of the Supplier Materials as set out below.
+11.1.2 the Supplier shall submit an invoice, which shall be payable by the Client immediately on receipt, for all Supplier Materials that have been previously sent to the Client.
+If the Client sends unused Supplier Materials using the Supplier’s pre-paid envelopes, then the Client agrees that it will be liable for the full cost of the Supplier Materials.

 The Client hereby agrees that the Supplier Materials shall be charged at the following rates:

-(i) Triple Kits at a rate of £8.00 per kit plus Courier Charges;
+(i) Triple Kits at a rate of £10.00 per kit plus Courier Charges and/or postal charges incurred by the Supplier;

-(ii) Single Kits at a rate of £8.00 per kit plus Courier Charges;
+(ii) Single Kits at a rate of £10.00 per kit plus Courier Charges and/or postal charges incurred by the Supplier;

-(iii) Quantiferon Kits at a rate of £15.00 per kit plus Courier Charges;
+(iii) Quantiferon Kits at a rate of £18.00 per kit plus Courier Charges and/or postal charges incurred by the Supplier;

-(iv) Urine Kits at a rate of £8.00 per kit plus Courier Charges; and
+(iv) Urine Kits at a rate of £8.00 per kit plus Courier Charges and/or postal charges incurred by the Supplier; and

-(v) Stool Kits at a rate of £8.00 per kit plus Courier Charges.
+(v) Stool Kits at a rate of £8.00 per kit plus Courier Charges and/or postal charges incurred by the Supplier.

 11.1.3 the accrued rights and remedies of the parties as at termination shall not be affected, including the right to claim damages in respect of any breach of the Contract which existed at or before the date of termination or expiry; and